Lifestyle

 2. Hyperlipidaemia – maintain low density lipoprotein (LDL)-cholesterol < 1.8 mmol/L or 70mg/dL in patients with ischaemic stroke.
 For patients with haemorrhagic stroke, in the absence of other significant comorbidities, clinicians may use the

-Cardiovascular Risk Assessment calculator to determine the LDL-cholesterol target.
+Cardiovascular Risk Assessment calculator to determine their 10-year cardiovascular risk and consider an LDL-cholesterol target.
 Refer to the

 3. Diabetes mellitus – maintain HbA1c ≤ 7.0%.
 May be more or less stringent depending on patient characteristics.
 Refer to the